rackerlabs/rackspace-how-to/content/cloud-servers/configuring-mysql-server-on-centos.md

 #### File copy

-By default MySQL creates a directory for each database in its data
+By default MariaDB creates a directory for each database in its data
 directory:

     /var/lib/mysql